bennyfactor/blue-eyes/README.md

 ```
 The controller generator also have an optional views flag `--no-views` to create controllers without views.

-## Using Blue-eyes
+## Using blue-eyes

 To generate your app:

     blue-eyes new APP-NAME

-After Blue-eyes is done generating your app, run `bundle install` from your app's directory:
+After blue-eyes is done generating your app, run `bundle install` from your app's directory:

     cd APP-NAME
     bundle install